 The Nottingham recognises risk as a natural consequence of its business activities and environment.
-It endeavours, through pro-active risk management strategies, to manage these in a manner that ensures delivery of its strategic objectives and business plans whilst protecting members' interests and its financial resources.
+Through prudent management it aims to manage risk in a manner that supports achievement of its strategic objectives and business plans whilst protecting members' interests and its financial resources.
 It also ensures ongoing compliance with the prevailing regulatory framework and best practice relating to risk management and corporate governance.